czerwonkabartosz/Micro-Whalla/README.md

 [![Dependency Status](https://david-dm.org/czerwonkabartosz/Micro-Whalla.svg)](https://david-dm.org/czerwonkabartosz/Micro-Whalla)
 [![Gitter](https://badges.gitter.im/czerwonkabartosz/Micro-Whalla.svg)](https://gitter.im/czerwonkabartosz/Micro-Whalla?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-A simple, fast framework for writing microservices in Node.js communicate using RPC.
+A simple, fast framework for writing microservices in Node.js communicate using RPC / IPC.
 It uses Redis server for communicate clients and services, it is making it fast, stable and easily scaling.
+It can be used for interprocess communication, or for communication between servers.

 ```javascript
 var micro = require('micro-whalla');